 During the Reconstruction after the Civil War, many Blacks were making a living by sharecropping.
-It was the only time that women, especially Black women, were allowed to have property to work.
-It was, however, a no win situation where many Blacks wound up owing more that the crops could yield and it became another form of slavery.
+It was the only time that Black women, were allowed to have property to work.
+It was, however, a no win situation where many Blacks wound up owing more than the crops could yield and it became another form of slavery.